abdulhamid-the-ottoman/myexocortex/Procedures as Black-Box Abstractions.md

 ## Internal definitions and block structure

 - Putting a definition in the body of a procedure makes it local to that procedure.
 This nesting is called *block structure*.
-	- this is the simplest solution to name-packaging problem.
+	- this is the simplest solution to **name-packaging problem.**
-- Now we have 2 kinds of name isolation:
+- Now we have 2 kinds of *name isolation*:
 	- formal parameters
 	- internal definitions.
 - By internalizing auxiliary procedures, we can often eliminate bindings by allowing variables to remain free.